 Growing up, my Dad always told me he knew when I wasn’t telling the truth by the look in my eyes.
 When I began using Iridology as a tool in my naturopathic practice, I was amazed at the correlation between the patterns I saw in my clients eyes and their health.
-Using the information I gained from this analysis, tailoring nutritional, herbal and lifestyle solutions became a finely tuned process, based on each unique and individual constitution.
+This allowed me to finely tune and tailor nutritional, herbal and lifestyle solutions for my clients like never before!

 The History of Iridology

 Since 1000BC, the iris has been a valuable source of information for those concerned with the practice of medicine, but it was during the 19th century that the technique was given a name by Ignatz von Pecezely, a Hungarian physician.
 He called it “Augendiagnostik” or eye diagnosis.
 In more recent times Bernard Jensen and Josef Angerer, the modern “fathers of iridology”, refined most of the techniques used by practitioners today (1).

 Examining the iris (the coloured part of the eye) is usually done by digital photography or iriscope.
 It is viewed like a map, different areas of the iris corresponding to particular parts of the body.
 For example, the top part of the iris relates to the brain, the senses & other cognitive abilities.
 The area bordering the pupil is known as the autonomic nerve wreath (or ANW), and relates to the health of the bowel.
 Iridology practitioners also examine pupil size and shape, the sclera (white part of the eye) and any markings, holes or discolourations of the iris itself that provide clues to the past, present and future health of the individual.

 Iris analysis provides valuable information regarding overall constitution, hereditary traits, past disease states, presence of toxins, lymphatic circulation, nutritional requirements or imbalances, status of the nervous system and health of the bowel.